Vestigialmars5/TMS-Project/PROCESS_DOCUMENTATION.md

 Apr 22
 Research about blueprints, I'm trying to figure out where to put what.
 For example my routing for thing like index, dashboard in routing, should I manage all routes in one file?
 Should I have separate files for different routes?

+Apr 23
+So blueprints can be used to have multiple routing files, then putting them together into the main app at the end.
+I'm going to divide the routing by role and a views.py, I'm going to have the teardown for closing db connections in app.py so it runs after each request (to be tested).

+I'm also going to have an auth.py for login stuff, and forms.py